DhananjoyBhuyan/PyAutoTranslate/README.md

 execute_code()
 ```
-In the last line of the above code you can see that a "Note_for_the_interpreter" is given so the interpreter read and take that as a special note for him so here's the output:-
+In the last line of the above code you can see that a "Note_for_the_interpreter" is given so the interpreter will read and take that as a special note for him so here's the output:-

 ```php